// 01_GETTING_STARTED

 Brain — Memory Architecture

-The brain is KyberBot's long-term memory.
-It has four components that work together to let the agent remember conversations, track relationships, maintain a timeline, and continuously improve memory quality.
+The brain is KyberBot's long-term memory system.
+It stores conversations, tracks entities and relationships, extracts structured facts with source confidence, detects contradictions, generates insights through reasoning, and continuously improves quality through background maintenance.
 All data lives locally — nothing leaves your machine unless you opt into Kybernesis Cloud.

 Semantic Search(ChromaDB / Docker)